5 Product Information Management Best Practices for eCommerce Success

 #3: Set Roles for Different Team Users, Including Suppliers

-Using a PIM opens the door to smoother content collaboration.
+Using a PIM system opens the door to smoother content collaboration.
 For example, you can set up custom workflows to alert each team member throughout the content development process according to their roles.

 Coordination is key, especially when you’re working with graphic designers, digital marketers, consultants, and copywriters, all contributing something to your content.
 It’s crucial to make sure the right person has access to the right content at the right time.
 Plus, with user configurations, you can give collaborators the tools they need to update, upload, or create content, while limiting their visibility and editing abilities to the products they’re responsible for.